 - 1. Your permanent license key, - 2.
-The temporary license key (printed on the installation CD case) which allows a single user to use the tools for a short period of time until the permanent license key is received, or - 3.
-Enter which will bypass installation of the license key.
+The temporary license key (printed on the license information document that accompanied the CD case) which allows a single user to use the tools for a short period of time until the permanent license key is received, or - 3. <Enter> which will bypass installation of the license key.
 Note, however, that bypassing license activation will render portions of the PowerWorks Linux Development Environment ineffective until either the temporary or permanent license key is installed.